 The Company's aim is to endeavor to reduce the fuel and diesel oil consumption on a progressive basis every year.
 To accomplish this, the Company continuously looks at new technologies available in the market and examines their applicability for its type & size of ships.
-Ship builders the world-over are actively marketing their vessels as 'eco friendly' and describing them with speed and consumption figure that were previously never achieved.
-The Company seriously evaluates all new developments, but realized that the builders' claims are often sensationalised to grab attention and when technical parameters such as calorifi value of fuel, design and scantling draft and 'sea margins' are taken into consideration, the so-called benefit simply do not exist or they are not cost-effective.
+Ship builders the world-over are actively marketing their vessels as 'eco friendly' and describing them with speed and consumption figures that were previously never achieved.
+The Company seriously evaluates all new developments, but realized that the builders' claims are often sensationalised to grab attention and when technical parameters such as calorific value of fuel, design and scantling draft and 'sea margins' are taken into consideration, the so-called benefits simply do not exist or they are not cost-effective.
 In any event, the Company looks very closely at the machinery installed on all new acquisitions, whether new buildings or second hand vessels, and monitor their performance very carefully to arrive at optimum speed and consumption variables, while ensuring that emissions are kept to a minimum.

 Another source of harmful substances generated by our ship's consumption of fuel and diesel oil is sludge.
-Sludge is a product of 'on board' fuel oil purificatio and as an alternative to incinerating sludge and releasing even more harmful gasses into the environment, the Company has made a substantial effort to dispose of such material to shore based reception facilities.
-This is a much more expensive way for dealing with this issue but the Company is committed to reducing its carbon footprint and reflect the Company's efforts towards environmental conservation.
+Sludge is a product of 'on board' fuel oil purification and as an alternative to incinerating sludge and releasing even more harmful gasses into the environment, the Company has made a substantial effort to dispose of such material to shore based reception facilities.
+This is a much more expensive way for dealing with this issue but the Company is committed to reducing its carbon footprint and reflects the Company's efforts towards environmental conservation.
 Waste oil or sludge generated on each ship is about 1% of all fuel burnt.
 Empirical research suggests that every ton of oil burnt generates approximately 3 tons of CO2.

-In 2017, the Company vessels disposed 1,258 tons of sludge ashore.
-This accounts for approximately 3,774 tons less CO2 emitted into the atmosphere had the sludge been incinerated on board.
+In 2018, the Company vessels disposed 1,679 tons of sludge ashore.
+This accounts for approximately 5,037 tons less CO2 emitted into the atmosphere had the sludge been incinerated on board.
 By delivering sludge to a suitable reception facility, this waste can be recycled to make products like grease which is a lubricant widely used in multiple industries.

 The latest concern on environmental front is that of the impact of Sulphur oxides (Sox), due to the Sulphur content which is present in the Marine grade fuels used commonly on the ships.
 Certain sensitive sea areas termed as Sox Emission Controlled Area (SECA) have already imposed restrictions on the maximum Sulphur content in the fuels to be used in such areas.
 In the third phase expected to come into force from January 2020, IMO is bringing about a global cap of maximum 0.5% sulphur content for marine fuels.
-The Company has already made suitable changes to the engines and related equipment to burn very low Sulphur fuels; Company is also studying retrofi ting equipment which will remove Sox content from exhaust gas irrespective of the Sulphur content of the fuels (high/low).
-This will enable our ships to operate with low Sox emissions universally using any type of fuel.
+The Company has already made suitable changes to the engines and related equipment to burn very low Sulphur fuels.
+The Company is also making suitable modifications in the fuel oil tanks' layout of the vessels to prepare for bunkering of various grades of low Sulphur fuels without mixing.
+A detailed plan, which is due to be approved by an RO, is also being made for each vessel, to ensure that during the last quarter of 2019, all remaining stocks of high Sulphur fuels are consumed.
+This will ensure that by 1st January 2020, all vessels in the company will have only low Sulphur fuel oil on board.